matthias-blomme/ad-project-document/book/src/poc/poc.md

 ## Customisable requirements
-Additionally, to the mandatory requirements (see below), you need to implement some other technologies / principles listed below.
+Additionally, to the mandatory requirements, you need to implement some other technologies / principles listed below.
 Customisation is to fit the needs of your application.

 **Caution**: proper feature integration into product is required!
 Again, don’t add these as an afterthought, but as a useful contribution to your product.

-You need to complete at least 4 points of additional topic.
+You need to complete at least 4 points of topics.
 E.g. you can choose 4 topics of 1 point or 2 topics of 2 points, etc.

 Some of the topics are class-taught, others are self-study.

 Any deviations need to be consolidated with the group mentors.

-### Additional Topics
+### Topics

 | Title | Description | Points |
 | --- | --- | --- |